ataff/MECH105-Algorithms/Basic_MATLAB_Coding/Plotting/README.md

-# This Folder Contains a MATLAB Script of PLotting
+# This Folder Contains MATLAB Scripts of PLotting

 Graphing and plotting using MATLAB